 Through drawing I work out bits and pieces, I begin to make sense of my new life – and new body.
 Drawing to me is thinking, is the process of understanding what’s happening – sometimes naturalistic, sometimes metaphorical and surreal.
 The marks on the page record the process and the struggle, and using layering I can excavate meaning from a situation.
 Augmenting my work digitally further filters these thoughts – to reflect on what it all means – as if a residue of Wordsworth’s “emotion recollected in tranquility” still haunts the way I work.

-Images of the Angel of the North physically created and digitally manipulated through inversion, to explore the way public art imprints our social psyche.
+Giclee prints of the Angel of the North physically created with watercolour, ink and scraping, then digitally manipulated through inversion, to explore the way public art imprints our social psyche.

 A personal project, begun in the North-East, taking landscapes and re-imaging them through colour and line - making the everyday something special.